tshihab07/Super-Market-Sales-Forecasting/docs/ModelComparisonSummary.md

 | Composite Score Ranking (Final)                     | **CatBoost (0.596)**                           |

-**Final Recommendation: Select CatBoost**
+**Recommended Model: CatBoost (BayesianSearchCV)**

-Based on a comprehensive evaluation across accuracy, robustness, generalization, and business impact, CatBoost emerges as the optimal model for deployment in your Supermarket Sales Forecasting system.s
+Based on a comprehensive evaluation across accuracy, robustness, generalization, and business impact, CatBoost emerges as the optimal model for deployment in your Supermarket Sales Forecasting system.